openownership/data-standard/docs/schema/guidance/record-ids.rst

 Example scenario
 ----------------

-Private companies in a given jurisdiction are obliged to disclose to the Company Registration Authority: their legal owners and any beneficial owners with direct interests in the company.
+Private companies in a jurisdiction are obliged to disclose to the Company Registration Authority: their legal owners and any beneficial owners with direct interests in the company.

 In the declaration from Alpha Corp., it discloses one natural person as a beneficial owner (and legal owner) and it also discloses Beta Systems as a legal owner.